maniyedidi/angular-pagination/README.md

 ## How to Use

-refer angular-pagination/app/views/demo.html for including pagincation .
+refer angular-pagination/app/views/demo.html for including pagination .

-refer angular-pagination/app/scripts/components/pagination/ for pagincation component code .
+refer angular-pagination/app/scripts/components/pagination/ for pagination component code .